 1. Using pd.set_option()

-This is the most straightforward and commonly used method. pd.set_option()
+This is the most common and generally preferred method. pd.set_option()

-allows you to change various Pandas display settings.
-To show all columns, you'll modify the display.max_columns
+allows you to modify various Pandas display options, including the maximum number of columns displayed.
+To show all columns, set display.max_columns

 import pandas as pd